jus030245/Data-Science-101-Titanic-Survival-Classification/README.md

 2.Processing for Missing Values and Outliering
 3.Data Scaling and Transformation
-4.Feature Engineering (especially on the name, tickets) 5.Preprocessing for model (one-hot encoding)
-6.Model Building and Hyperparameter Tuning 7.Ensembling and Stacking
+4.Feature Engineering (especially on the name, tickets) 5.Model Building and Hyperparameter Tuning 6.Ensembling and Stacking
-9.Predict and Submit
+7.Predict and Submit